unfoldingWord/wordMAP/README.md

 1. Generate permutations of all possible combinations of n-grams between primary and secondary sentences so that we can:
 1. Tally the occurrences of each permutation across the entire corpus.

+> NOTE: while generating permutation include a match against 0-length n-grams.
+> This accounts for the case where an n-gram may not have a valid match in the apposing language.

 Code samples:
 ```js